Alex979/banweb-python/README.md

 # banweb-python
-Interface with the banner website to access academic information in your programs.
+Interface with the banner website to access academic information in your python programs.

 ### Table of contents
   * [Installation](#installation)